 Internal Canvas tools

-Canvas comes preloaded with numerous useful internal tools.
-Each of the following internal tools is ready to go in Canvas:
+Canvas comes preloaded with numerous useful internal tools:

 - SpeedGrader allows you to view, score, and provide audio, video or written feedback on student submissions.
 And using the Canvas mobile app, you can grade on the go.

 - Notification preferences can be adapted to suit your preferences.
 For each type of course notification—announcements, due date changes, discussion replies, and more—you can control how often you receive notifications.

 - The Chat tool allows students and teachers to interact in real time.

 - A syllabus is automatically generated for each course, based on assignments and events within that course.
 The syllabus area in Canvas allows instructors not only to post the content of their syllabus, but also displays an assignments summary section displaying all assignments (Quizzes, Discussions, Assignments).